-The Story of National Sticker Day and Saul the World's Largest Sticker Ball
+The Story of National Sticker Day and Saul the original World's Largest Sticker Ball

 Want to Read it Instead?
 Check out the Full Transcription Below!

 [00:00:28] Andrew: Welcome back.
 We're here for Stickers on the Mic podcast.
 We have a very special day where we get to talk about our favorite day of the year, National Sticker Day.
 We have Jesse, our marketing director from StickerGiant between Hamish and I here.
 We're going to be diving into that story later in the episode.
 Definitely make sure you check us out on Facebook.
 There's a lot more content about Saul's story.
 We've been sharing that out for the last month but it really all comes together tomorrow.
 We'll talk a little bit about that but let's kick off our top of mind.
 Hamish, take it away.

 [00:01:08] Hamish: Yes.
 Before we jump in with Jesse, I am going to do winter stickers.
 There's been a ton of these coming through the shop.
 I wanted to highlight a few of these.
 We've got a classic Die Cut logo sticker from Jelt.
 They do like an all-purpose ski and outdoor belt, which is pretty sweet.
 This thing is pretty funny.
 The Hugh Jass Fat Bike festival